Worried That Your Next SEC Audit Will End in Fines? TAKE THE ASSESSMENT

 Mediation

-The process of mediation allows negotiations between disputing parties with the help of a designated mediator.
+The mediation process allows negotiations between disputing parties with the help of a designated mediator.
 This is an informal and voluntary process.
 The goal is to find a mutually acceptable solution.
 Mediation can be more cost effective and faster than alternative options.

 Arbitration